chois9105/vue-front/README.md

 # vue-front
-Simple Login and Profile page using Vue
+Simple login and profile page using Vue

 ## Project setup
 ```